 Pirate Night Dance Party

 - Try not to plan dinner at Palo or Remy on pirate night because they’re not themed and you don’t want to miss the pirate-themed dinner at your MDR.
-Also, we changed into our pirate costumes as soon as we got back on the ship after our excursion (before dinner).
-YOu can’t wear your costume for dinner and you’ll have to change after you eat.
+If you do go to Palo or Remy for dinner on pirate night, you can’t wear your costume for dinner and you’ll have to change after you eat.

-- Don’t over eat at dinner because you want to save room for the top secret pirate buffet at Cabanas after the fireworks.
+- Try not to overeat at dinner because you’ll want to save room for the late-night pirate buffet at Cabanas after the fireworks.

-- Go early to get a spot against the railing on the starboard side of Deck 12 for the firework show.
+- Arrive early to get a spot against the railing on the starboard side of Deck 12 for the firework show.
 We thought that it was the best location to watch the firework show and the pirate deck party.